Department website: http://nursing.hsc.wvu.edu

 Accreditation

-The baccalaureate degree program in nursing/master's degree program in nursing/Doctor of Nursing Practice program at West Virginia University is accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791.
+The Baccalaureate Degree Program in Nursing, Master's Degree Program in Nursing, Post-Masters APRN, and Doctor of Nursing Practice Program at West Virginia University is accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791.

 The WVU Nurse Anesthetist Program is accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA) through October, 2024.
 The COA may be contacted by mail at 10275 W. Higgins Rd., Suite 906; Rosemont, IL; 60018-5603; 224-275-9130 or on the web at https://www.coacrna.org.